MADCAZ/ngx-bootstrap-th/demo/src/app/components/+collapse/docs/usage.md

 // RECOMMENDED
-import { CollapseModule } from 'ngx-bootstrap/collapse';
+import { CollapseModule } from 'ngx-bootstrap-th/collapse';
 // or
-import { CollapseModule } from 'ngx-bootstrap';
+import { CollapseModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [CollapseModule.forRoot(),...]